Submission Instructions for Issue 17

 - To ensure that your image is of sufficient quality for publication, one of the image width or height should be at least 2400px.
-We will accept smaller images, with dimensions in the range 1200 – 2400 px, but may ask you to provide a higher-resolution version if your entry is selected.
+We will accept smaller images, with dimensions in the range 1200 – 2400 px, but may ask you to provide a higher-resolution version if your work is selected.

 - The web form will ask you for details of the title of the submission, whether it is in colour or b&w, plus the medium/materials and the dimensions (in mm) of any original artwork.